tongoonamujera/Slack_bot_ruby/README.md

         ```ruby
         class HelloText
           def self.say_hello
-            'Hello!
-This is a Bot!'
+            'Hie this is a bot built by Tongoona Mujera'
           end
         end